ErinaTheDummy/SwordToShield/Character_Creation/Classes/Shifter.md

 ### Shifting
 As a bonus action you may transform into your monstrous form, granting you an increase to your stats and access to natural weapons.
-When you transform you may expend up to 5 hit dice and roll that same number of monstrous form dice, adding your maximum health when not shifted, to determine your maximum HP while turned.
-Your shift lasts for a number of minutes equal to the amount of hit dice expended or until you drop to 0 hitpoints.
+When you transform you may expend up to 5 hit dice.
+Your shift lasts for a number of minutes equal to the amount of hit dice  expended or until you drop to or below 0 hitpoints.
 When your shift ends you return to your original hitpoints or stay at your current hitpoints, whichever number is lower; your maximum hitpoints return to normal irregardless of your current hitpoints.
-Your hitpoints at the beginning of a shift are equal to the maximum hitpoint amount you rolled.
+Your hitpoint maximum at the beginning of a shift is equal to the maximum roll of your monstrous form dice, times how many hit dice you expended, plus your unshifted HP, you start your shift at full hp.

 ### Monstrous Form
 Your monstrous form is the form you change into when shifting.
 Your monstrous form grants you special features.
 Choose one monstrous form from the following:

 - Desmoduthrope
+- Norvegthrope (norvegicus)
 - Lycanthrope
 - Ursusthrope